YuanGongND/ast/README.md

 If you want to finetune AudioSet-pretrained AST model on your task, you can simply set the `audioset_pretrain=True` when you create the AST model, it will automatically download model 1 (`0.459 mAP`).
 In our ESC-50 recipe, AudioSet pretraining is used.

 If you want to reproduce ensemble experiments, you can download these models at one click using `ast/egs/audioset/download_models.sh`.
 Ensemble model 2-4 achieves `0.475 mAP`, Ensemble model 2-7 achieves and `0.485 mAP`.
 Once you download the model, you can try `ast/egs/audioset/ensemble.py`, you need to change the `eval_data_path` and `mdl_list` to run it.
 We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.

+Please  note that we use `16kHz` audios for training and test (for all AudioSet, SpeechCommands, and ESC-50), so if you want to use the pretrained model, please prepare your data in `16kHz`.

 (Note: the above links are Dropbox direct links (i.e., can be downloaded by wget) and should work for most users.
 For users having issue downloading with the above Dropbox links, it is recommended to use a VPN or use the [OneDrive links](https://mitprod-my.sharepoint.com/:f:/g/personal/yuangong_mit_edu/ErLKkiP-GwVMgdsCeGEjsmoBMtGvXMkX3tCj5_I0E7ikNA?e=JE9Om8), however, OneDrive links are not direct link, please manually download the [`audioset_10_10_0.4593.pth`](https://mitprod-my.sharepoint.com/:u:/g/personal/yuangong_mit_edu/EWrY3raql55CqxZNV3cVSkABaoU7pXQxAeJXudE1PTNzQg?e=gwEICj) and place it in `ast/pretrained_models` if you want to set `audioset_pretrain=True` because the wget link in the `ast/src/models/ast_models.py` would fail if you cannot connect to Dropbox.)